TheoBounac/G1_deploy_python/README.md

 # G1_deploy_python

-Python deploy code for Unitree G1 based on a Finite State Machine (FSM) architecture.
+Python deploy code for Unitree G1 based on a Finite State Machine (FSM) architecture, only using Python.

-WARNING
-This code sends commands to a real robot.
-Make sure the robot is secured before running.
+This aims at deploying Reinforcement Learning models trained with : [unitree_rl_lab](https://github.com/unitreerobotics/unitree_rl_lab).

 ---
 ## 📁 Architecture